Best Working Capital Lines of Credit in January 2025

 Frequently asked questions

-A working capital line of credit is a type of business line of credit that’s meant to cover operating expenses, like inventory, supplies, utilities, and payroll.
+A working capital line of credit is a type of flexible funding meant to cover your business’s ongoing operating expenses, like inventory, supplies, utilities and payroll services.
+You can also use other types of business financing for working capital expenses, like an SBA 7(a) loan or a short-term business loan.

-If you have an established business and a strong credit profile, you’ll have an easier time qualifying for a working capital line of credit.
+If you have an established business and a robust credit profile, you’ll have an easier time qualifying for a working capital line of credit.
 Startups and those with bad credit may need to choose their lenders carefully.
-Be sure to evaluate each lender’s requirements before applying to increase your odds of being approved.
+Be sure to evaluate each lender’s requirements before applying to improve your chances of approval.
+You can also use LendingTree Spring to monitor and boost your credit score, which may help secure a more competitive rate.